c444rter/web-analytics/RAILWAY_DEPLOYMENT.md

        pip install -r requirements.txt
        ```
    - In the **Deploy** section:
-     - Set "Custom Start Command" to `web`
+     - Leave the "Custom Start Command" empty (it will use the command from nixpacks.toml)
      - Remove any "Pre-deploy step" (migrations are bypassed)

 3. **Worker Service**: